-It will depend exclusively on you, which path will you choose?
-I just laid the path, but I can't choose for you.
-At the most I can only wish you luck and ask that whatever the way, you have to do your best.
+This will depend exclusively on you, which path will you choose?
+I just laid out the paths, but I can't choose for you.
+In the most I can only wish you good luck and ask that whatever the way, you have to try your best.

-This article is over, guys.
-If you have any questions, suggestions or criticisms just comment below.
+This article is over, folks.
+If you have any questions, suggestions or criticisms, just comment below.
 And keep an eye on the site, we are always posting new articles.
-Thank you, my dear reader, for reading this article so far.
+Thank you, my dear reader, for reading this article this far.
 Until the next article.